tempus-dynamics/tempus-dynamics.github.io/synapse/batch-requests/batch-criteria.md

 - ethnicity
 - language_level

-The Tempus team will assist you in setting up your custom batch criteria based on these properties.
+The Tempus Dynamics team will assist you in setting up your custom batch criteria based on these properties.

 Examples